idvorkin/idvorkin.github.io/_d/time-off-2024-02.md

 ---
 layout: post
-title: Time off Mid winter break 2024 - Divide and conquer
+title: Time off Midwinter break 2024 - Divide and conquer
-imagefeaturelocal: raccoon-vaccation.png
+imagefeaturelocal: raccoon-vacation.png
 redirect_from:
   - /time-off-2024-02
 ---

-It's mid winter break and I've got a week off.
-I learned I should pre-write these, but I decided (imlicitly, by not applying discipline) to skip it, so I'm starting this at the end of the vacation.
-This time-off was packed, Stanley Park with Amelia, Yellow Deli with Zach, and a crazy hotel on the Peninsula with Tori.
+It's midwinter break and I've got a week off.
+Most of these I try to do as a big family adventure.
+Finding something everyone wants to do is super challenging, so this time we tried something new, divide and conquer: I had a 1-2 day mini-vacations with Amelia, Zach, and even Tori.
+It worked out very well, the time-off was packed, Stanley Park with Amelia, Yellow Deli with Zach, and a crazy hotel on the Peninsula with Tori.
 On top of that restarting magic, balloons, and kettlebells and meditation in between.

-Context:
+Long ago, I learned I should pre-write these, but I decided (implicitly, by not applying discipline) to wing it, so I'm writing this at the end of the vacation.

+This time off was probably easier than others as I got many environmental boosts to my inner peace:

-- Work has been going great, and I need 1 hours to "disconnect from work".
+- Work has been going great, and I only needed 1 hour to "disconnect from work".
 I'm actually excited to get back to work and dig into stuff, but I wrote it in a document and will pick it up when I'm back at work.
-- Money Troubles have been great - stock market is through the roof, with Meta and MSFTat all time highs!
+- Money Troubles have been great - stock market is through the roof, with Meta and MSFT at all-time highs!
-- Health has been great (see below)
+- Health has been great, diet and exercise are dialed in.

 My top priorities:

 - Don't waste it by doing nothing.
 - Recharge my "dealer of smiles and wonder" identity - doing balloons and magic.
 - Create moments with the family (and take Selfies of them)
-- Stay healthy (though this is easier then usual see below)
+- Stay healthy (though this is easier than usual see below)

 ## Moments

 - Zach to Yellow Deli
   - 6 hours with Zach talking about lots of blog content
-- Zach to musical improv, then subway to Rosevault
+- 2 times - Zach to improv, then subway to somewhere hopping and walk home together!
 - Tori and I went on a mini-vacation (WOW!)
-- Amelia and I did a 2 day trip to Vancouver (Stanley park, Denman street, and Grandville island )
+- Amelia and I did a 2-day trip to Vancouver (Stanley park, Denman street, and Granville Island)

 ## Success Stories

 - Did magic several times:
 - Did balloons (FIRST TIME IN MONTHS):
-  - Kid at restaurant, kept htinking I should go to the car and get balloon stuff, finally did it after dinner.
-Of course kid loved it.
+  - Kid at restaurant, kept thinking I should go to the car and get balloon stuff, finally did it after dinner.
+Of course, the kid loved it.
+  - NOTE: Great work past Igor for leaving all the balloon accessories I need in the car!
 - Lots of physical exercise:
   - Every time in Seattle hit the gym, and got great workouts
+- Discovered [Bryan Johnson](/blueprint) and his blueprint idea.
+I'm definitely with him in spirit, though not his exact path.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->